Pro Evolution Soccer 2019: Development

 PES 2019's Magic Moments was a new feature of the series.
 Konami announced the International Champions Cup before the season began had been added, and they also announced an improved negotiation system and budget management.
 They also added re-sell and clean sheet options to introduce strategy in club management.
 11 new skill traits were introduced, including edge turn, no look pass, control loop, dipping shot, and rising shot.
-They also announced that player individuality has been expanded, where skills and strengths are more prominent in impact and motion during gameplay.
+They also announced that player individuality has been expanded, where skills and strengths are more prominent in impact and motion during game play.
 Full body touch introduced in the previous installment was also enhanced.
 Other features include a number of graphical boosts and 4K HDR support across all compatible platforms.
 Enlighten software was used to rework lighting, both natural and stadium based.
 Stands and pitches closely mirror their real life counterparts depending on the time of day.

 Kit unveiling

 For the first time in history, a Pro Evolution Soccer game was used in a kit unveiling.
 Liverpool unveiled their new 3rd kit for the 2018–2019 football season by using in-game footage from PES 2019 via a post on social media.
 Liverpool claims they are the "first club to use video game graphics to launch a new jersey".